jasmine-contrib/grunt-jasmine-task/README.md

   - helpers : Any helpers files to aid in testing, loaded next
   - specs : Spec files that contain your jasmine tests
   - timeout : The timeout where the tests are abandoned
+  - template : Path to a custom template.
   - server :
     - port : The port to start the server on, defaults to 8888
   - junit :